stthiel/reverse-proxy-ad-plugin/README.md

 6. If the entry is a person, also 'displayName' and 'mail' will be used to update the Jenkins user settings on the fly.
 7. The provided domain\user will become the ID of the Jenkins user as is!
 This is done to prevent multiple folders for the same user settings, e.g. \users\domain_user and \users\domain\user.
-   The user settings folder is know \users\domain\user, always.
+   The user settings folder is now \users\domain\user, always.

 Limitations: